Adding product tables to the WooCommerce shop page, category archives & search results

 $shortcode = '[product_table columns="image,name,price,add-to-cart" sort_by="price" show_quantity="true"]';

-Using filter widgets on the shop page, categories and taxonomy archives
+Using filter widgets on shop and category pages

-Can I use a different shortcode for each category?
+Can I have different product table settings for each category?

-This is outside the scope of our standard plugin support.
-If you don’t know how to do the required coding, then we recommend that you post a job on Codeable where one of their WordPress experts can quote for the work.
+This is outside the scope of our plugin support.
+If you need help, we recommend you post a job on Codeable where one of their WordPress experts can quote for the work.

 Can I add the product table layout to some categories but not others?

-The sample template provided above will add the product table layout globally throughout your store.
+The above instructions will add the product table layout to all category pages.
 Some people like to use the product table on specific categories only.
 For example, you might be creating a WooCommerce wholesale store and want to use product tables to add a wholesale order form to your B2B categories only.

 To just show the product table layout on specific categories, you would need to add some custom code to the archive-product.php template.
 If you want to specify which categories should have the product table layout then you will need to reference these categories in the template.
 This is a developer-level task and if you don’t have a developer then we recommend posting a job on Codeable.